argilla-io/argilla/argilla/docs/how_to_guides/distribution.md

 description: In this section, we will provide a step-by-step guide to show how to distribute the annotation task among team members.
 ---

-# Distribute the annotation among the team
+# Distribute the annotation task among the team

 This guide explains how you can use Argilla’s **automatic task distribution** to efficiently divide the task of annotating a dataset among multiple team members.